vexfreeze/msfs-addon-linker-official-folder/README.md

 You can reliably link packages in Official other than asobo-\*, fs-base-\*, microsoft-\*, workingtitle-\* with exceptions of packages from marketplace (both free and paid)

-Note that linking any of non-marketplace asobo-\*, fs-base-\*, microsoft-\* packages may result in clearing the content of that package under "Addons Official" and/or redownload or removal of the package in Official
+Note that linking any of non-marketplace asobo-\*, fs-base-\*, microsoft-\*, workingtitle-\* packages may result in clearing the content of that package under "Addons Official" and/or redownload or removal of the package in Official

 ![explorer_5Dzuikig78](https://user-images.githubusercontent.com/52785190/234043458-56b99c33-497d-4eef-becf-2282fc4c63f8.png)